Assistant Professor of Practice

 Dance and New Media and Technology

-Dawn Stoppiello is a conceptual artist whose primary material is the human body in action.
-She is most recognized for over 25 years of choreography for bodies interfaced to computers through sensory systems and dancing in synchrony with projected images.
-She co-founded Troika Ranch, a critically acclaimed performance ensemble that has been innovating and experimenting with computer technology in live performance since the late 1980s.
+Dawn Stoppiello, MFA, is a conceptual artist whose primary material is the human body in action.
+As co-founder of the media-performance ensemble Troika Ranch, she is most recognized for her 25+ years of choreography for bodies interfaced to computers through sensory systems and dancing in synchrony with projected images.

 Troika Ranch’s international reputation has brought honors such as a Bessie Award and a prize from Prix Ars Electronica.
 The company has received major support from The Doris Duke Charitable Foundation, The National Endowment for the Arts, The MAP Fund, The Arts Council England and The Jerome Foundation, among many others.